-Maharashtra Assembly election results: Counting of votes to begin at 8 am
+Maharashtra election results: Ruling Mahayuti heads for landslide win, crosses 200 seats

 Most exit polls have predicted that the ruling Mahayuti alliance will cross the majority mark of 145 seats and retain power.
 An average of exit poll predictions by NDTV has forecast 155 seats for the ruling alliance, 120 for the Maha Vikas Aghadi and 13 for others.

-The Mahayuti alliance comprises the Bharatiya Janata Party, the Shiv Sena group led by Chief Minister Eknath Shinde and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar.
+The Mahayuti alliance comprises the BJP, the Shiv Sena group led by Chief Minister Eknath Shinde and the Nationalist Congress Party group led by Deputy Chief Minister Ajit Pawar.

-The Opposition Maha Vikas Aghadi comprises the Shiv Sena group led by former Chief Minister Uddhav Thackeray, the Sharad Pawar-headed NCP faction and the Congress.
+The Opposition Maha Vikas Aghadi comprises the Thackeray Sena, the Sharad Pawar-headed NCP faction and the Congress.

 Key battles